 WHAT IF WE COULD HAVE HAD JERRY GLANVILLE BUT GOT AN OLDER FATTER PAT SHURMUR INSTEAD?;

 How much can’t you wait to hear what Eric Mangini thinks about this?
-For now we’ll set those odds at 40 billion;
+For now I’ll set those odds at 40 billion;

 Triple truck stop rape/murder shower curtains;